FedLoDrop: Federated LoRA with Dropout for Generalized LLM Fine-tuning: Theoretical Analysis

 \begin{theorem} In training round $t$, given a LoRA dropout rate $\gamma_{k,t}$ and sparsity regularization $\lambda_t$, if the conditions in Definition \ref{definition} are met (i.e., \eqref{Eq:PHS}), then for some constant $C$, with probability $1-\delta$,

 \end{theorem} Theorem \ref{theorem:FedLoD_errbound} elucidates the connection between generalization error and dropout rate.
 It is shown that increasing the dropout rate decreases the gap between empirical and generalization errors but concurrently increases empirical error.
 Therefore, an appropriate dropout rate would help balance a trade-off between overfitting and underfitting.
-A larger value of $\lambda_t$ more strongly enforces the sparsity constraint, resulting in a more compact parameter update and a lower theoretical generalization error bound.
-This, in turn, reduces the risk of overfitting and enhances the model's expected performance on unseen data.
+By enforcing sparsity more stringently, a larger $\lambda_t$ leads to more compact parameter updates and a lower theoretical generalization error, thereby reducing overfitting risk and improving expected out-of-sample performance.
 While the theorem does not explicitly characterize the relationship between generalization error and LoRA rank, it suggests that decreasing the rank-enhancing parameter sparsity-typically correlates with reduced generalization error.
 This implies that a model with a lower effective rank tends to have better generalization performance \cite{fu2023effectiveness}.